-Intended outcome Success criteria Improve pupils' progress and attainment in phonics.
-(Linked to Challenge 1) Lower Baseline 100% of pupils (who do not have a cognitive Special Education Need) will pass their phonics screening test in June 2022, June 2023, June 2024.
+Intended outcome Success criteria Improve pupils' vocabulary and understanding of spoken language.
+(Linked to Challenge 1) All pupils in receipt of PPG funding will be able to speak in full sentences.
+Improve pupils' progress and attainment in phonics.
+(Linked to Challenge 2) 100% of pupils (who do not have a cognitive Special Education Need) will pass their phonics screening test in June 2023, June 2024, June 2025.
 Improve pupils' progress and attainment in writing.
-(Linked to Challenge 1 & 4) Lower Baseline and Covid-19 impact 100% of disadvantaged pupils (who do not have a cognitive SEND need) will reach age-related expectations and make good progress in writing.
+(Linked to Challenge 1, 2,3 & 4) 100% of disadvantaged pupils (who do not have a cognitive SEND need) will reach age-related expectations and make good progress in writing.
 Those that have a SEND need will make more than expected progress from their individual starting points.
 Improve pupils' progress and attainment in mathematics.
-(Linked to Challenge 1 & 4) Lower Baseline and Covid-19 impact 100% of disadvantaged pupils (who do not have a cognitive SEND) need will reach age-related expectations and make good progress in mathematics.
+(Linked to Challenge 1,2,3,4 & 5) 100% of disadvantaged pupils (who do not have a cognitive SEND) need will reach age-related expectations and make good progress in mathematics.
 Those that have a SEND need will make more than expected progress from their individual starting points.

 Improve pupils' progress and attainment in reading.
-(Linked to Challenge 1 & 4) Lower Baseline and Covid-19 impact 100% of disadvantaged pupils (who do not have a cognitive SEND need) will reach age-related expectations and make good progress in reading.
+(Linked to Challenge 1,2,3,4 & 5) 100% of disadvantaged pupils (who do not have a cognitive SEND need) will reach age-related expectations and make good progress in reading.
 Those that have a SEND need will make more than expected progress from their individual starting points.
-Improve pupils' speaking and listening skills.
-All pupils in receipt of PPG funding will meet age-related expectations.

-(Linked to Challenge 2 & 3) (Additional Needs and Language Development) Improve pupils' working memory skills.
-(Linked to Challenge 5) (Working Memory) All pupils in receipt of PPG funding will improve due to connections made through our curriculum design.
+Improve pupils' working memory skills.
+(Linked to Challenge 3) All pupils in receipt of PPG funding will improve due to connections made through our curriculum design.
 Improve pupils' attendance.
-(Linked to Challenge 6) (Attendance) Attendance will improve to 95.5%
+(Linked to Challenge 6) Attendance will improve to 95.5%